top of page

 The Challenge

-In 2015 in Paris, the countries of the world agreed to limit global warming to well below 2 °C and to pursue efforts to limit it to 1.5 °C. But temperatures are approaching the lower end of these.
+In 2015 in Paris, governments agreed to limit global warming to well below 2 °C and to pursue efforts to limit it to 1.5 °C. But temperatures are approaching the lower end of these.
 Even optimistic emissions scenarios indicate a significant chance of overshooting the goals, even if temporarily.

 Reducing the Risks of Climate Change